duckdb/duckdb-web/_posts/2021-12-03-duck-arrow.md

 For the NYC Taxi benchmarks, we used the scilens diamonds configuration and for the TPC-H benchmarks, we used an m1 MacBook Pro.
 In both cases, parallelism in DuckDB was used (which is now on by default).

 For the comparison with Pandas, note that DuckDB runs in parallel, while pandas only support single-threaded execution.
 Besides that, one should note that we are comparing automatic optimizations.
 DuckDB's query optimizer can automatically push down filters and projections.
-This automatic optimization is not supported in pandas, but it is possible for users to manually perform some of these predicate and filter pushdowns by manually specifying them them in the `read_parquet()` call.
+This automatic optimization is not supported in pandas, but it is possible for users to manually perform some of these predicate and filter pushdowns by manually specifying them in the `read_parquet()` call.

 ### Projection Pushdown